Chapter 3

 ✓ Phase closure:

-Before moving on, confirm four things: the PRD exists, the phase was implemented, validation passed, and the report was saved.
-If that is true, go back to the implementation plan and repeat the loop for the next phase.
+Before moving on, confirm four things: the PRD exists, the phase was implemented, validation passed, and the commit was made.
+If that is true, mark the phase as DONE in DEV_PLAN.md and repeat the loop for the next phase.

 Before leaving this chapter